BPHL-Molecular/Juno/references/README.md

   - The sequences in this repository are **not** curated RefSeq entries.
   - Some sequences may differ from RefSeq versions due to differences in submission details, sequencing methodologies, or subsequent updates.
   - Users are encouraged to verify sequence details and metadata directly from GenBank if high-level curation is required for their analysis.
-  - The pipeline currently supports only the references provided with it.

 ---

-## Attribution and Data Integrity

-The sequence data provided in this repository were obtained from GenBank and are in the public domain.
-In line with good scientific practice, we provide the following details for each sequence:

 ## GenBank Accession Numbers and Associated Publications